jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-08-recruiting-season/draft/chapter-01.md

 # CHAPTER 1: THE EVALUATION

 The waiting room was designed to be calming.
 Soft gray walls, abstract watercolor prints, a white noise machine humming somewhere behind the reception desk.
 Natural light filtered through gauzy curtains.
 Magazines fanned across the glass coffee table—Psychology Today, National Geographic, Time.
+The air carried that particular medical-building smell—cleaning products mixed with the faint lavender from a diffuser trying too hard to create calm.

-Ethan sat on the edge of a cream-colored armchair and felt like he was waiting for execution.
+Ethan sat on the edge of a cream-colored armchair, the fabric rough under his palms where he gripped the armrests.
+Muffled voices leaked through the wall—Dr. Martinez with another patient, words indistinct but tone measured.
+He felt like he was waiting for execution.

 His phone buzzed.
 Jordan's text: "You got this.
 She's a professional.
 Dad can't buy her."